 e) Volunteer work: A copy of the agreement signed with the organization running the volunteer program and proof of liability insurance.

+6. Proof of Health insurance.
+The insurance must cover all risks normally covered for nationals and must be maintained for the entire duration of the authorization.
 It must cover at least all the preventive, diagnostic, treatment and rehabilitation assistance activities that are carried out in health centers or socio-health centers, as well as urgent health transport.

-The health insurance must not have a deficiency, copayment, or coverage limit, that is, it must cover 100% of the medical, hospital, and out-of-hospital expenses.
+Therefore, it is not necessary to cover repatriations and/or evacuations.
 Minimum coverage 30,000 EUR.

+Medical insurance must not have a deductible, co-payment or coverage limit, that is, it must cover 100€ of medical, hospital and extra-hospital expenses.
+It must be health insurance (not travel).

 9. Proof of residence in the consular district.
 The applicant must provide proof of their legal residence in the consular district or that they are attending classes, in person, in the consular district.
-(Accepted documents, * dirver´s licence, * school, college, or university report card or transcript, * residential lease (rental agreement lease), mortgage statement, or Agreement of Purchase and Sale, * vehicle ownership or insurance document, * recent utility bill (telephone, cable, hydro/power, gas, or water)
+(Accepted documents, * dirver´s licence, * school, college, or university report card or transcript, * residential lease (rental agreement lease), mortgage statement, or Agreement of Purchase and Sale, * vehicle ownership or insurance document, * recent utility bill (telephone, cable, hydro/power, gas, or water).

-12. In the case of a minor student, you must also submit an authorization of your parents or guardian/legal tutors signed in front of a Notary and then legalized with the Hague Apostille Certification and translated into Spanish.
+10. If the student is a minor, you must also submit an authorization by the parents or guardian/legal tutors signed in front of a Notary and then apostilled and translated into Spanish.
 It must indicate the dates that the child will be staying in Spain, the school where the studies are going to take place, the information about the legal tutor who will take care of the minor while in Spain.
-This legal consent document for the minor can also be signed at the Consulate of Spain and will not need to go to Global Affairs Canada.
-Furthermore, a Sexual police certificate from the tutor in Spain.
+The legal guardian or tutor in Spain must have proof of a connection or relation with the educational institution in Spain and must submit a criminal record and police certificate stating that he/she/they does not have criminal record for sexual offense.
 In addition, a Notarized letter from the tutor indicating that the minor will be taken care of while in Spain and including this text: "This placement will not mean any kind of adoption and the legal tutor will make sure that the minor returns to Canada when they wish or when finish the study period in Spain."

 Required documents for family members